-(1,000) hours of accumulated annual leave may be carried over by employees covered by this Agreement.
+A maximum of three hundred sixty (360) hours of accumulated annual leave may be carried over by employees covered by this Agreement.
+Any annual leave in excess of three hundred sixty hours will be forfeited.

 Section 10.02 Rate of Pay for Annual Leave.
 The rate of pay while an employee is on annual leave shall be the employee's regular straight time rate of pay in effect for the employee's regular job on the day immediately preceding the employee's leave.